Laura Malin: Film

-Over the years, Ms. Malin script-doctored, collaborated, wrote, executive produced, distributed, and co-wrote more than 50 produced films.
+Over the years, Malin script-doctored, collaborated, wrote, executive produced, distributed, and co-wrote more than 50 produced films.
 In the US, the writer had the pleasure to work with director Stephen Hopkins, director Eric Eason, producer Richie Salvatore, director Fruit Chan and screenwriter Steve Anderson.

-Laura also works with film financing and distribution, her latest highlights include domestic distribution of 1982, by Oualid Mouaness and funds for Monica, by Andrea Pallaoro.
+Malin also works with film financing and distribution, her latest highlights include domestic distribution of 1982, by Oualid Mouaness and funds for Monica, by Andrea Pallaoro.

 Book author

 Aged 30, Laura published her first novel, Julio & Juliano, a thriller drama set up in Rio de Janeiro.
 Her second book, a biography about Brazilian actress Débora Duarte, came eight years later.
 In 2011 she released Livro de Joaquim, the first book of the epic saga Tempo Perdido.
 In 2013, the second volume came out, Livro de Leah.
 The same year Laura also released a biography about the top model Luiza Brunet.
 Her first children's book, Nada D+, written with singer Gabriel O Pensador, was released in 2020.
 Laura is writing a book about the J. Sisters.